sst/guide/_chapters/using-aws-cdk-with-serverless-framework.md

 new MyStack(app, "my-stack", { env: { account: "1234", region: "us-east-1" } });
 ```

 This means that each time you deploy your CDK app, it could potentially create a stack in multiple environments.
-This critical design difference prevents us from directly using CDK apps alongside our Serverless services.
+This critical design difference prevents us from directly using CDK apps alongside our serverless services.

 You can fix this issue by following a certain convention in your CDK app.
 However, this is only effective if these conventions are enforced.